eloquently/react-blackjack/instructions.md

-We're going to implement a blackjack game using React.js and Redux.
+We're going to create a blackjack game using React.js and Redux.

 # Setting up the project